Philipe Sampaio

-Philipe Sampaio Azevedo (born 11 November 1994) is a Brazilian professional football player who plays as a centre-back for Botafogo.
+Philipe Sampaio Azevedo (born 11 November 1994) is a Brazilian professional football player who plays as a centre-back for Athletic.

 Club career

 Born in São Paulo, Sampaio is a youth prospect from Santos FC, which loaned him out in 2014 to Paulista in the Campeonato Paulista.

 On 24 July 2014, Sampaio travelled to Portugal to go on a tryout at Boavista, that proved successful, with the 19-year-old signing for three seasons.
 He made his professional debut against S.L.
 Benfica at 24 August 2014.

 On 2 July 2017, Sampaio signed a four-year contract with Akhmat Grozny.
 He was released by Akhmat on 3 July 2018.

 On 21 August 2018, he returned to Portugal, signing with Feirense.
 A year later, he moved to C.D.
 Tondela on a two-year deal.

 On 1 July 2020, he signed a four-year contract for Ligue 2 club EA Guingamp.

 On 9 March 2022, Sampaio returned to Brazil and signed a three-year contract with Botafogo.

 On 16 January 2024, Botafogo sent Sampaio on loan with an option-to-buy to Belgian Pro League club RWD Molenbeek until the end of the season.